Proposed Pickleball Courts at Smith Sports Complex

 Animas River Trail - Rank Park to Demon Pedestrian Bridge

-The existing trail surface in this section of the Animas River Trail between Rank Park and the Demon Pedestrian Bridge is scheduled for replacement in 2021.
-Design documentation is currently underway for trail improvements that will include a wider concrete trail platform and enhanced drainage infrastructure.
-Construction of the trail improvements is currently scheduled to begin in late summer 2021 following a competitive bidding process and following the peak summertime trail use period.
+The existing trail surface in this section of the Animas River Trail between Rank Park and the Demon Pedestrian Bridge is scheduled for replacement in 2022.
+Trail improvements that will include a wider concrete trail platform and enhanced drainage infrastructure.
+Construction of the trail improvements is currently scheduled to begin spring 2022.

 Animas River Trail North - 32nd Street and Animas River crossing